netpositive-money/netpositive-money.github.io/elm-pages/content/faq/index.md

 being mined") and the mining fees ("what people pay to get their transactions into a block").
-The block subsidy is halving every 210.000 blocks (about 4 years), which has happened thrice already, so it has gone down from 50 BTC to 6.25 bitcoin today and is further exponentially declining --- when calculated in BTC.
+The block subsidy is halving every 210.000 blocks (about 4 years), which has happened thrice already, so it has gone down from 50 BTC to 6.25 bitcoin today and is further exponentially declining &mdash; when calculated in BTC.
 The mining fees have substantially picked up over the last few years and are now at about 15% of the block reward.
 It is important for Bitcoin's future security (when the subsidy has declined further) that these remain substantial.